The Citi Prestige. No other credit card has gone back and forth between being amazingly valuable to almost worthless as many times as that one.

-But you probably noticed that you don’t see many airlines that you know, like American, Delta or United on that list.
+You probably noticed that you don’t see many US airlines, like American, Delta or United on that list.
 You’re right.
-Now, that’s not to say there isn’t value to be had with some of these partners; you just really need to know what you’re doing to book the flights you want and get a good return.
+That’s not to say there isn’t value to be had with these partners; you just really need to know what you’re doing to book the flights you want and get a good return.
 Here are some examples of how you can book flights in the U.S. with the available transfer partners:

 - United Airlines flights can be booked with Singapore, Turkish and Avianca miles

 - Delta Airlines flights can be booked with Flying Blue and Virgin Atlantic miles

 What about flights on American Airlines?
 While it’s true that you can not transfer points to American’s frequent flyer program, you can use your ThankYou points to pay for flights when you use the Citi Travel Center, you’ll get a constant 1 cent value for tickets on all airlines.